 SET PRIVATE specifies that the parameter value is set as an environment variable for the agent process and is also private (not transferred to the Oracle database, not appearing in dynamic performance views or graphical user interfaces).

+D.2 HS_CALL_NAME

-D.2 Oracle Database Gateway for Sybase Initialization Parameters
+HS_CALL_NAME initialization parameter for Oracle Database Gateway for Sybase.